Nandan-M-Hegde/SVD-image-compression/README.md

 # SVD-image-compression

-This is a python program to perform image compression using SVD
+This is a simple python program to perform image compression on both greyscale and colored images using SVD.